 - United American (A+)

 Only independent agents can access the above companies, so you’ll need to make that decision up front.
+Also, this list represents the A rated or better Medicare Supplement companies.

 Step 4.
 Captive or Independent?